 This reason, as I have seen far too often, is rooted in fear.

 Sometimes we set goals that scare us.
 That is actually a good thing.

-As Michael Hyatt says in his free goal-setting video training, Design Your Year: Goal Setting Secrets to Make 2019 Your Best Year Ever, goals should be outside of your comfort zone.
+As Michael Hyatt says in his 5 Days to Your Best Year Ever course, goals should be outside of your comfort zone.
 Otherwise, they aren’t engaging or inspiring enough.
 They don’t require that much effort.
 They don’t require you to change.